Halakhic Decisions on Family Matters in Medieval Jewish Society

 Did Rabbenu Gershom restrict his herem against polygamy only to the end of the fifth millennium (1240 c.e.)?
 The earliest tradition confirming the restriction came from a Spanish sage, Rabbi Solomon ibn Adret (the Rashba, c.
 1235–1310), but there is still considerable doubt as the validity of this testimony, since to this day no corroborating testimony whatsoever has been found in any Ashkenazic source.

-5. The takkanah of the Spanish sages against desertion of wives.
 During the eleventh century, and even earlier, the sages of Spain ruled that a husband who deserts his wife and does not return to his place of residence must pay her a heavy fine.
-This takkanah is mentioned in a responsum of Rabbi Isaac ben Jacob Alfasi (the Rif, 1013–1103), one of the great Spanish sages of the end of the eleventh century.
+This takkanah is mentioned in a Halakhic decisions written by rabbinic authories in response to questions posed to them.responsum of Rabbi Isaac ben Jacob Alfasi (the Rif, 1013–1103), one of the great Spanish sages of the end of the eleventh century.
 It tells of a trader who “married Rahel and went to eastern Spain, where he lived for ten years and took a second wife, leaving his first wife an agunah” (Leiter, 83–84).
 When the latter discovered this, she demanded that he pay her “the fine customary in Spain from the days of the early sages.”
 Although several researchers have sought to derive from this that Jews fought against polygamy even in Muslim Spain and that the fine was levied on the husband for marrying a second wife, a thorough investigation of the question and answer shows that the husband was fined for deserting his first wife.

 Similar takkanot, intended to prevent traders from establishing themselves in a new location and deserting their wives, were promulgated in Spain even later.
 They indicate the problem’s severity and negative effect on the integrity of the family.
 At the beginning of the fourteenth century, Rabbi Asher ben Jehiel (the Rosh, c.
 1250–1327) wrote that during his time many traders in Spain deserted their first wives, marrying a second one in the place where they now lived.

-8. The German takkanah against extortion of a widow in a case of halizah.
 One instance that caused great difficulty for Jewish widows was the attempt to extort money from those who needed to undergo halizah (ceremonial release from their obligation to marry their brother-in-law).
-According to halakhah, a woman whose husband died childless was required to undergo yibbum (levirate marriage) or halizah.
+According to halakhah, a woman whose husband died childless was required to undergo Marriage between a widow whose husband died childless (the yevamah) and the brother of the deceased (the yavam or levir).yibbum (Marriage between a widow whose husband died childless (the yevamah) and the brother of the deceased (the yavam or levir).levirate marriage) or halizah.
 During the Middle Ages, and especially until the twelfth century, various communities tended to promote levirate marriage, though they chose halizah in many cases.
 In certain situations, the woman even had the right to refuse levirate marriage while retaining her financial rights.
 But when yibbum did not take place, the woman needed to obtain formal release from her deceased husband’s brothers.
 Often, the brothers took advantage of the situation and extorted a portion of the widow’s inheritance from her husband.
 The sources contain many accounts of the problem’s severity.
 The extorters refused to perform halizah even if they were married.

 One twelfth-century anecdote from one of the wealthiest German families shows how severe the problem was.
 The husband of an elderly woman, Origia, died; the couple had no children.
 Her husband’s two brothers, two of the greatest sages in Germany at the time, blackmailed her and refused to perform halizah even though both were married.
 She had to give them land, books and money to obtain halizah.